kianho/pconpy/README.md

     pp. 2934-2935.

 The full article is accessible [here](http://bioinformatics.oxfordjournals.org/content/24/24/2934.full).

-The original source code associated with the article can be accessed [here](http://pconpy.kianho.net).
+The original source code associated with the article can be accessed from the `legacy` branch of this repository.